Will Transfer of Home & Rental Property Work Under Medicaid Rules?

-An unmarried applicant for Medicaid coverage of nursing home care has lived with her brother her entire life in a house they inherited from their parents, and applicant now needs long-term care in a nursing home, and the siblings have two properties – one their principal residence and second a Cape house they rent out (income reported on schedule e) for the summer.
+An unmarried applicant for Medicaid coverage of nursing home care who has lived with her brother her entire life in a house they inherited from their parents, and applicant now needs long-term care in a nursing home, and the siblings have two properties – one their principal residence and second, a Cape house they rent out (income reported on schedule e) for the summer.
 Can the applicant convey both the residence to brother under the sibling exception, and the Cape house under the business property exception that states business property is non countable?
-In other words, will applicant be penalized to transfer the investment property to her brother?
+In other words, will applicant be penalized by transferring the investment property to her brother?

 Yes.
 The transfer of the home under the sibling exception works, but the transfer of the business property does not.

-As you know, in most cases the transfer of property causes ineligibility for Medicaid benefits for the subsequent five years (with shorter penalties for some smaller transfers).
-There are a number of exceptions where the penalty is not applied (read about them here) and one of those exceptions is the transfer of the home to a sibling who already has an ownership interest in the property and has lived there for at least a year before the ill sibling moves to a nursing home.
+As you know, in most cases, the transfer of property causes ineligibility for Medicaid benefits for the subsequent five years (with shorter penalties for some smaller transfers).
+There are a number of exceptions where the penalty is not applied (read Transfers of Assets that Medicaid Does Not Penalize) and one of those exceptions is the transfer of the home to a sibling who already has an ownership interest in the property and has lived there for at least a year before the ill sibling moves to a nursing home.
 It sounds like the brother and sister in your example qualify.

 Many of these rules vary from state to state so I strongly recommend that you consult with a local elder law attorney.
 You can find one at www.elderlawanswers.com.